ONSdigital/blaise-deploy-questionnaire-service/README.md

-To have the list of instruments load on the page, you'll need to have [Blaise Rest API](https://github.com/ONSdigital/blaise-api-rest) running locally (On a Windows machine), or you can [create an IAP tunnel](https://cloud.google.com/sdk/gcloud/reference/compute/start-iap-tunnel) from a GCP Compute Instance running the rest API in a sandbox.
+To have the list of instruments load on the page, you'll need to have [Blaise Rest API](https://github.com/ONSdigital/blaise-api-rest) running locally (On a Windows machine), or you can [create an Identity-Aware Proxy (IAP) tunnel](https://cloud.google.com/sdk/gcloud/reference/compute/start-iap-tunnel) from a GCP Compute
+Instance running the rest API in a sandbox.
 An example command to connect to the rest api VM on local port `5011`:

 ```shell